30 Different Types of Beetles in Texas

 The Bicolored Flower Longhorn Beetle is an important part of Texas’ ecology, as it plays an important role in pollination.
 They are also a food source for other animals, such as birds and small mammals.

-This species of beetle has also been known to cause minor damage to woody plants, such as oak trees.
+This beetle species has also been known to cause minor damage to woody plants, such as oak trees.

-In general, however, the Bicolored Flower Longhorn Beetle, which is also one of the types of beetles in Texas, does not pose any serious threat to crops or humans.
+In general, however, the Bicolored Flower Longhorn Beetle, also one of the types of beetles in Texas, does not pose any serious threat to crops or humans.

 12. Big-Headed Ground Beetle

-The Big-headed Ground Beetle, also known as Scarites subterraneus, is a type of beetle found in the state of Texas.
+The Big-headed Ground Beetle, also known as Scarites subterraneus, is a type of beetle found in Texas.

 It has a dark brown body, and its head is almost entirely black, giving it its common name.
 Its body is about 1/4 inch long and has strong hind legs that it uses for burrowing in the ground.

-Its wings are short and rounded, allowing it to crawl around on the ground.
+Its short and rounded wings allow it to crawl around on the ground.
 This beetle lives in moist areas and is often seen around rotting wood and decaying vegetation.

 The Big-headed Ground Beetle is an important part of the Texas ecology as it helps to break down decaying organic matter, which is essential for healthy soil.